Money is gold, and nothing else.

 For instance how the ability to print fiat money from thin air can lead to hyperinflation.

-In our context knowing what makes money perform well helps us reason about cryptocurrencies, and to see if it can live up to it’s namesake.
-But more on that in the next chapter.
+In our context, knowing what makes money perform well helps us reason about cryptocurrencies, and to see if they can live up to their namesake.